 Jerusha Reed left Wellington in 1861 and moved to Oberlin.
 By 1862, the Boies family had also relocated there.
 Lydia Boies attributed that decision to her husband’s desire to see her comfortably settled before his own death; the text seems to imply that Eli Boies was ill and knew that his own time was short (mss. pg.
 11).
 Whether his inclination to move his soon-to-be widow and two surviving children to Oberlin was in any part due to her relationship with Jerusha Reed is unknown.
 Mrs. Reed later moved to Michigan and then settled in Sandusky by 1870, remaining there in the home of a daughter until her death of heart disease in 1878.
 Mrs. Boies spent ten years in Oberlin before she, too, moved to live with one of her children in Michigan.
 If the two women ever saw each other again or exchanged correspondence after their Wellington years, it is not mentioned in the letter.

-There is an interesting corollary to this story.
+There is an interesting epilogue to this story.
 When Jerusha Reed was widowed in 1855, her brother, Ethel Benedict, left the family homestead in Connecticut and moved to Ohio to “take charge of his sister’s business interests” (Enterprise, 11-1-1893, pg.
 5).
 He eventually bought her Wellington property.
 In 1873, the Lorain County News reported that Benedict was relocating the wooden store and adjacent house that John and Jerusha had called home for two decades of their marriage.
 On the corner of Main and Liberty Streets, Ethel Benedict would instead erect an enormous brick business block.
 Jerusha Reed may have spent a third of her life on that plot of Wellington ground, quietly admired by other local women like Lydia Boies.
 But ultimately, the name written in stone in the town’s architecture and memory belongs to her brother.